 TAS solutions so far include:

 - Partnering with Hurunui District Council to establish a temporary accommodation village in Waiau (using four two-bedroom units from the Canterbury earthquake temporary accommodation village in Rāwhiti Domain, Christchurch) to support residential recovery in the area.
-Read the opening announcement here.

 - Selling 16 two-bedroom houses (also from the Canterbury earthquake temporary accommodation village in Rāwhiti Domain, Christchurch) at residual value to farmers in the Marlborough, Kaikōura or Hurunui areas, who needed to stay on their land for work.
-These were famers whose home or primary worker accommodation was rendered uninhabitable by the event.
+These were farmers whose home or primary worker accommodation was rendered uninhabitable by the event.
 This is to support primary industry and rural residential recovery.

 - Providing information about modular and prefab housing options available on the open market to farmers who withdrew from the Rāwhiti Domain house sales process, but who were interested in the outcome of MBIE’s Request For Information on the topic.